Goldfinger1976s/Restaurant-Menu/README.md

 ﻿# Restraurant-Menu
-Created using webkit as part of odun project exercises.
+Created using webkit as part of the odin project exercises.